-When engaging in cleaning activities, especially commercially, it’s imperative that a cleaner wears the right Personal Protective Equipment (PPE) to provide coverage from potential hazards inherent to cleaning.
+When engaging in cleaning activities, especially commercially, wearing the right Personal Protective Equipment (PPE) provides coverage from potential hazards inherent to cleaning.
 Face masks are one of the important PPE components that should be worn during a cleaning job, especially when working with harsh chemicals.

 Here are some of the top reasons cleaning business owners should consider wearing a face mask when cleaning.